VerinaG/COMP1805-app/README.md

 * [Visual Studio](https://visualstudio.microsoft.com/downloads/) emmulator
 * [PSPDFKit](https://pspdfkit.com/) SDK -> __Note that the trial key has expired, and therefore the application will not run as intended.__

-Once installed, clone the repository and clone the dependencies:
+Once installed, clone the repository and install the dependencies:
 ```bash
 $ npm install
 ```